Looking at a family holiday in Dubai? After ideas about what to do in Abu Dhabi?

 Best family hotels in Fujairah

-The most popular accommodation choice we hear time and time again along the Gulf of Oman is Le Meridien Al Aqah Beach Resort – soon to be reviewed with their new kids club!
-We’ve also heard neighbour Miramar Al Aqah caters well to larger families too.
-If staying in the north, we found Radisson Blu near Dibba to be good value with large rooms, a kids club and babysitting.
-Staying near Fujairah City?
-Clara from My Yellow Bells recommends Nour Arjaan by Rotana
+The most popular accommodation choice we hear time and time again along the Gulf of Oman is Le Meridien Al Aqah Beach Resort.
+We’ve also heard neighbour Miramar Al Aqah caters well to larger families too and we have this review of Fujairah Rotana Resort & Spa.